blearn-cmu/PeerPresents_2019/docs/design.md

     * Sort/Filter Responses by Tags

 **Architecture:**

 Follows a microservice architecture.
 The user interacts exclusively through the Frontend.
 The Frontend sends all requests to the Backend Master (1 or more servers).
 If using more than 1 Backend Master, a simple load balancer can be used.
 The Backend Master recieves all incoming Frontend requests and assigns tasks to the appropriate Worker Service.
 Worker Services process light-weight tasks and can be provisioned on-the-fly by the Backend Master.

 ### Existing Solution
-[User stories to describe user interaction and data flow.]

 The [twerp repository](https://github.com/creativecolab/twerp) contains the existing solution for PeerPresents (2017).
 This solution has the following components and is described through user stories below.

 **Componets:**

 * Frontend (Client web page)
   * User Interface
   * Javascript App